 The extent of coastal hard armouring (like seawalls) is currently a data gap, but would provide valuable information to prioritize community actions to better adapt to sea level rise.
 So we embarked on our journey to map the entire east coast of Vancouver Island — some areas by foot with local citizen scientists and others by boat.

-The priority will be to collect information on the extent of local shoreline hardening to be compiled with high-resolution topographical shoreline data and imagery and other local nearshore and estuary habitat layers, into the Strait of Georgia Data Centre's new Marine Reference Guide.
+The priority is to collect information on the extent of local shoreline hardening to be compiled with high-resolution topographical shoreline data and imagery and other local nearshore and estuary habitat layers into the Strait of Georgia Data Centre's new Marine Reference Guide.

-To become involved with mapping the coastline in your area, check out our page about upcoming workshops.
-If you are curious about mapping, how it is done or would like to try your hand at it, please download our Mapping Field Guide.
+If you are curious about mapping, how it is done or would like to try your hand at it, you can download our Mapping Field Guide.